Architecture of Windows 9x: Phase 4 – CONFIG.SYS and real mode configuration

-Windows 95 to Windows 98 execute COMMAND.COM to process AUTOEXEC.BAT.
+Windows 95 and 98 execute COMMAND.COM to process AUTOEXEC.BAT.
 It loads terminate and stay resident programs into memory.
-Windows ME ignores this step, as Real Mode DOS support is disabled and TSRs being loaded can compromise system stability.
+Windows Me ignores this step, as Real Mode DOS support is disabled and TSRs being loaded can compromise system stability.

-Phase 5 - initialize drivers
+Phase 5 – Initialise drivers

 IO.SYS now runs WIN.COM.
 WIN.COM loads the VMM32.VXD file into memory or accesses it from the hard disk.
 This file contains the most important drivers and the 9x kernel.

 The real-mode virtual device driver loader checks for duplicate virtual device drivers that exist both in the Windows\System\Vmm32 folder and the VMM32.VXD file.
 In a case of duplicates, the driver in the Windows\System\Vmm32 directory will be loaded.

 Windows 95 to 98 now query real mode drivers calling INT 2Fh and search for drivers in registry entry HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\VxD marked to be loaded as an external file.
 Vmm32 then analyzes the [386 Enh] section of the Windows\System.ini file and loads drivers listed there.
 Some important drivers are loaded even if they are not listed in the Windows Registry, SYSTEM.INI or in the Windows\System\Vmm32 directory.

-Once the real-mode virtual device drivers are loaded, driver initialization on Windows 95 to Windows 98 occurs.
+Once the real-mode virtual device drivers are loaded, driver initialisation on Windows 95 and 98 occurs.
 Vmm32 then switches the CPU from real mode to protected mode.

-The next step is the initialization of protected mode drivers, executed in three phases for each device: a critical part of initialization (while interrupts are disabled), device initialization (when file I/O is allowed) and InitComplete phase.
-After initialization of the display driver, Windows switches to graphical mode.
+The next step is the initialisation of protected mode drivers, executed in three phases for each device: a critical part of initialisation (while interrupts are disabled), device initialisation (when file I/O is allowed) and InitComplete phase.
+After initialisation of the display driver, Windows switches to graphical mode.

-Phase 6 - Win32 initialization
+Phase 6 – Win16 and Win32 initialisation

-Once all of the drivers are loaded, the Kernel32.dll, gdi32.dll, Gdi.exe, user32.dll, User.exe, shell32.dll and Explorer.exe files are loaded.
+Once all of the drivers are loaded, the Win16 modules (krnl386.exe, gdi.exe, user.exe), the Win32 modules (kernel32.dll, gdi32.dll, user32.dll, shell32.dll, etc) and explorer.exe files are loaded.
 The next step in the startup process is to load the network environment.
 The user is prompted to log on to the network that is configured.
 When a user logs on, their desktop settings are loaded from the registry, or the desktop configuration uses a default desktop.
 Windows then starts programs defined in the StartUp folder, WIN.INI and programs defined in registry keys Run, RunOnce, RunServices and RunServicesOnce inside the branches HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion and HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\.
 After each program in the RunOnce registry key is started, the program is removed from the key.